 Garmin's GPS sports watches offer tonnes of ways to get more from your workouts, but the ability to add and follow routes and courses is a powerful feature that isn't very well publicised.

 You can add GPX or TPX routes to your Garmin watch and follow them as you run.
 It's not possible on all Garmin sports watches, but the Fenix 3, Fenix 5, Forerunner 630, Forerunner 735XT and Forerunner 935 are all capable.

 It's a great feature, too.
 Hikers can use it for long, off-the-beaten-track walks, and it's especially reassuring to follow when the path fades away and you're really off piste.
 It's not just ramblers that can benefit, either.
-City runners can also take advantage, mixing up runs made in Strava and adding a variety to workouts, without having to pull out Google Maps every five minutes when you've lost you're bearings.
+City runners can also take advantage, mixing up runs made in Strava and adding a variety to workouts, without having to pull out Google Maps every five minutes when you've lost your bearings.

 The process is simple when you know how, so follow our guide to get started.

 1. Download Garmin Basecamp

 First download Garmin Basecamp from the Garmin website.
 Basecamp is a little-known piece of Garmin software that's great for those who love the outdoors.
 Aside from building and importing routes, you can also build full 'adventures', geo-tagging and sorting pictures as well as planning hikes and trips.
 It's available for PC and Mac.

 2. Download or create a GPX file

 Next, you'll need to get a GPX or TCX file of your route.
 Our favourite for building runs is Strava.
 While it's a little complex at first, it's pretty easy to click out a running route, find popular areas frequented by other runners, and handily, 'flatten' the route to take out any nasty and unexpected hills.
 Come on, we all deserve a break.